weaviate/weaviate-io/developers/weaviate/current/schema/schema-configuration.md

 ### vectorIndexConfig

-Check the [`hsnw` page](../vector-index-plugins/hnsw.html#how-to-use-hnsw-and-parameters) for `hsnw` parameters that you can configure.
+Check the [`hnsw` page](../vector-index-plugins/hnsw.html#how-to-use-hnsw-and-parameters) for `hnsw` parameters that you can configure.
 This includes setting the distance metric to be used with Weaviate.

 ### shardingConfig (introduced in v1.8.0)